deepsm007/tools/rh-pre-commit/README.md

 # rh-pre-commit

-This tool provides a [pre-commit hook](https://www.atlassian.com/git/tutorials/git-hooks) that runs a standard set of [checks](#checks) and a way to manage multiple pre-commit hooks in your projects.
+This tool provides a [pre-commit hook](https://www.atlassian.com/git/tutorials/git-hooks) that runs a standard set of [tasks](#tasks) and a way to manage multiple pre-commit hooks in your projects.
+The tool currently utilises a pre-commit hook for scanning for potential secrets and a commit-msg hook to provide an attestation "sign off" in the commit message.

+Rh-pre-commit currently provides two functions:
+1. A check secrets task.
+This task utilises gitleaks and internal patterns to identify potential secrets before they are committed.
+It requires the installation of a pre-commit hook in each git repository.
+2. A sign-off task.
+This task provides an attestation in the commit message allowing teams to easily identify what other tasks were run and the version or rh-pre-commit installed.
+It requires the installation of a commit-msg hook in each repository and for the check secrets task to be installed and enabled.

 ## Contents